Placeholder Image

 • We'll start with the median income for somebody with only a high-school diploma.

-• Compare that to a college graduate with, say, a Communications degree.
+• Compare that with a college graduate with, say, a communications degree.

 • That's an extra $15,000 per year!